 Unsweetened fruit juices, vegetables, and brown rice: You know the drill, you can stuff your face with as much of these items, and of course your soup today.

 So… You Say You’d Like to Make Some Substitutions

 The key to being successful with the Cabbage Soup Diet is to really not stray from the recipe or weekly meal plan.
 Having said that, there are a few substitutions you may experiment with if you get bored or don’t like another particular food item.

-Veggies like zuchinni, spinach, and kale are acceptable substitutes.
-You may even add one can of black beans to the pot for a bit of added flavor, texture and protein.
-To change up the flavor, stick to herbs and seasonings like cayenne, curry powder or bay leaves.
+Veggies like zucchini, spinach, and kale are acceptable substitutes.
+You may even add one can of black beans to the pot for a bit of added flavor, texture, and protein.
+To change up the flavor, stick to herbs and seasonings like cayenne, curry powder, or bay leaves.

 Maximize Your Weight Loss

 As we mentioned a bit earlier, cabbage is full of fiber, making you feel full on this diet.
 According to the U.S. Department of Agriculture (USDA), raw cabbage contains only 20 calories per 31/2 ounces.
 Heck, you’ll practically burn that off just from chewing.

 The shorter cooking time helps to alleviate the bitterness of raw cabbage without destroying the dietary fiber and nutrients.

 The more you can fill up on this nutritious and low-calorie soup, the more weight you will lose.